akka/akka/RELEASING.md

 ## Prerequisites

-### JDK 8 and JDK 11

-Releasing Akka requires running on JDK 11, but also having JDK 8 installed.
-The reason for this is that we want the Akka artifacts to be usable with JRE 8, but also want to compile some classes with JDK11-specific types.

-In the future we might be able to update the build to work without having JDK 8 installed, by using the `-release` option.

 ### One Time GPG and sbt-pgp setup

 If you have not set up GPG or used `sbt-pgp` on the release machine